Couples Therapy in Dallas | Integrated Trauma-Informed Approach

 When trauma is part of the relationship dynamic, it can be helpful to have both a couples therapist and a trauma therapist collaborating intentionally.

 Allison focuses on relational patterns, communication, and attachment repair through the Gottman Method.
-Amanda supports trauma-informed regulation and pacing when one partner’s nervous system becomes activated during conflict.
+Amanda supports trauma counseling Dallas and pacing when one partner’s nervous system becomes activated during conflict.

 This coordinated approach allows couples to work on communication while also addressing the underlying trauma responses that may be driving escalation, shutdown, or fear.
 It helps prevent trauma processing from overwhelming the relationship and ensures both partners feel supported.